Strong job growth points to COVID's fading grip on economy

 Among the recent new job seekers was Ryan Gerard, who had quit a sales job last July because he felt burned out by the emails and texts he received at all hours and because his employer wasn’t fully comfortable with remote work during COVID.

 Gerard, 30, who lives near Cleveland, took a break for several months, then began looking for work again in November.
-In January, he landed a sales and account management job at a public relations firm, Sixth City Communications.
+In January, he landed a sales and account management job at Sixth City Marketing.
 Gerard said he never worried that he wouldn’t be able to find work.
 And his current position, he said, provides a much better work-life balance.

 “I wanted to reassess where I was,” he said.
 “There was no shortage of jobs.
 I got interviews at a variety of places.”

-Note: This story has been corrected to show that Ryan Gerard works at Sixth City Marketing, not Sixth City Communications.